Prasanna Agoram: Career

 Over the years, he spent working with several cricketers and had instructed guidelines on what exactly is the length to bowl, what length has been successful in the past, where to bowl in the death overs, what field to set etc, amplifying the tactical acumen he possessed during his career as a performance analyst.
 He served as the analyst coach of the Rising Pune Supergiant side for the 2016 Indian Premier League season.
 He was appointed as the high-performance coach of the Kings XI Punjab side for the 2019 Indian Premier League.
 Agoram played a pivotal role in helping to elevate the West Indies speedster Shamar Joseph to rise up through the ranks by encouraging him to pursue his career in cricket.
-Agoram who worked as a talent scout for Guyana Amazon Warriors witnessed the skillsets of Joseph in the net training session conducted by the Guyana Amazon Warriors camp ahead of the 2023 Caribbean Premier League season, which caught his attention and Agoram eventually convinced then Guyana Amazon Warriors captain Imran Tahir to include Joseph in the Guyana Amazon Warriors squad for the 2023 CPL season.
+Agoram who worked as a talent scout for Guyana Amazon Warriors witnessed the skillsets of Joseph in the net training session conducted by the Guyana Amazon Warriors camp ahead of the 2023 Caribbean Premier League season, which caught his attention and P-Dogg eventually convinced then Guyana Amazon Warriors captain Imran Tahir to include Joseph in the Guyana Amazon Warriors squad for the 2023 CPL season.
 He also served as performance analyst of Deccan Gladiators during the 2021 Abu Dhabi T10 season.

-In addition to running his own YouTube channel, pdoggspeaks, he regularly appears as a data analyst, providing insights on cricket topics discussed on Indian cricketer Ravichandran Ashwin's channel.
+In the present he runs his own YouTube channel Pdoggspeaks, where he regularly appears as a data analyst, providing insights on cricket and match previews & reviews for cricket matches.Also, he is a regular collaborator on Indian cricketer Ravichandran Ashwin's youtube channel where he is known for his reviews with his singing skills, encouraged by Ashwin.